Surface Approximation via Asymptotic Optimal Geometric Partition: Related Works

+For surface approximation, there are two widely used proxy-driven methods: the quadric error metric (QEM) method~\cite{Garland:1997:QEM, Heckbert99} and the plane fitting method~\cite{Garland:2001:HFC, Cohen-Steiner:2004:VSA}.
+QEM method~\cite{Garland:1997:QEM} uses a point $\mathbf{v}_i$ as the shape proxy for cluster $\mathcal{C}_i$.
+The geometric primitives for a cluster are tangent planes (points equipped with normal directions).
+For plane fitting methods, Dual QEM (DQEM)~\cite{Garland:2001:HFC} and VSA $L^2$ metric~\cite{Cohen-Steiner:2004:VSA} use a plane as the shape proxy.
+The fitting error is thus the integral over all the points to the corresponding plane proxy.
+Note both QEM and the plane fitting method are proved~\cite{Heckbert99, Cohen-Steiner:2004:VSA} to have the optimal asymptotic aspect ratio $\sqrt{\abs{k_{max}/ k_{min}}}$, where $k_{max}$ and $k_{min}$ are the two principal curvatures.
+On the other hand, their asymptotic cluster size behavior are not discussed in literature.

-Besides the point proxy and the plane proxy, other non-planar proxies such as spheres, cylinders and rolling ball blend patches \cite{Wu:2005:SR}, and quadric proxies \cite{Yan:06:QS} have been used for robust surface structure extraction.
-Even though these methods fit a quadric surface to a given cluster $\mathbf{C}_i$ in $L^2$ sense, there is no evidence that the anisotropy of their clusters has any relation to the asymptotic optimal anisotropy.
-Also these methods cannot be easily extended for remeshing purpose, thus discussing these methods is beyond the scope of this paper.
+Besides the point proxy and the plane proxy, other non-planar proxies such as spheres, cylinders and rolling ball blend patches~\cite{Wu:2005:SR}, and quadric proxies \cite{Yan:06:QS} have been used for robust surface structure extraction.
+However, there is no evidence that their partitions have any relation to the approximation theory.